 Superfood Vanilla Latte Recipe

-A delicious latte, with coffee free option, that combines superfoods like coconut oil, grass fed butter, and collagen for a protein and beneficial fat-rich morning drink.
+A delicious latte with a coffee-free option.
+Superfoods like coconut oil, grass-fed butter, and collagen for protein make this a beneficial fat-rich morning drink.

 - Blend on high for 10-15 seconds until froth forms.